-The Company has entered into agreements with the Named Executive Officers to provide that if an executive's employment is terminated by the Company or by the executive without cause or for good reason, respectively, and not within two years after a change in control of the Company, the Company will pay to the executive severance pay equal to one month's base salary for each month the executive has been employed by the Company, with a minimum of six months and a maximum of twelve months, subject to offset for remuneration for subsequent employment.
-If the executive is terminated within two years following a change in control of the Company which has not been approved by a supermajority of the Board of Directors, the executive's severance pay will equal three times the severance pay the executive would have received had no change of control occurred, plus three times the amount of executive's incentive bonus for the year preceding the year of termination.
+The Company has entered into agreements with the Named Executive Officers other than Mr. Haber which provide, among other things, that if the executive's employment is terminated by the Company without cause or by the executive for good reason, respectively, and a change in control of the Company had not occurred during the two year period immediately preceding such termination, the Company will (i) pay to the executive severance pay equal to one month's base salary and automobile allowance for each month the executive had been employed by the Company, with a minimum of six months and a maximum of twelve months, subject to offset for remuneration from subsequent employment, and (ii) continued participation in all benefit, welfare and perquisite plans, policies and programs accorded senior executive officers of the Company generally for a period of one year.
+If the executive is terminated within two years following a change in control of the Company that was not approved by a supermajority of the Board of Directors, the executive's severance pay will equal three times the severance pay the executive would have received had no change of control occurred, plus three times the amount of executive's bonus for the year preceding the year of termination, without offset for remuneration from subsequent employment, but capped at an amount that, when added to all other payments received by such executive that were contingent upon such change in control, does not cause such payment to be treated as a "parachute payment" under the Code.